Our regular Sunday Gathering is the beating heart of our church community.

 We are a small community of people, who each have our own story.
-Collectively we share from these stories, care for and support each other to be faithful followers of Jesus of Nazareth in today’s complex world.
+And we’d love you to join with us and help us grow.
+Collectively we share these stories, care for and support each other to be faithful followers of Jesus of Nazareth in today’s complex world.
 On an average Sunday the Gathering ranges from 30 to 50.
 On special occasions there may be more.
 Some of us come in t-shirts, some in suits.
 Come as you are – you’ll fit in, no matter.
-Our church services are open to all.
+Our church is open to all.

 All are welcome, and we mean really, radically welcome – regardless of age, gender, sexuality, disabilities, ethnicity, background, different beliefs (or none at all).
 We don’t just accept differences; God is continually showing us the value of letting that diversity lead us into new experiences and understandings.
 Our Sunday Gatherings are inclusive and welcoming to all.

 Our leadership is deliberately shared, and we have often found our little community most blessed, when we trust leadership to the least likely.
 This is especially put into action in our Sunday Gatherings.

 In our Methodist tradition, worship does not have to be led by a priest or pastor; and we have an active group of more than half a dozen members of our community plus guests from other churches who could be sharing their challenging reflections at our Sunday Gathering.
 Each has a different style and approach, so come prepared to be surprised.